...

 • be aged 18 years or over at the commencement of the course.

-In addition, you must have GCSE English Language or Literature and Mathematics at grade 4 or above, or grade C or above if awarded under the previous GCSE grading scheme.
+You must hold and provide evidence of GCSE English Language and Maths at grade 4 or above, or grade C or above if awarded under previous GCSE grading scheme or equivalent, before the start date of your apprenticeship.

 Those who do not have a GCSE in English Language, Literature or Mathematics may demonstrate an equivalent standard by completing a test via Equivalency Testing or A Star Equivalency and achieving at least a grade 4.
 For Mathematics, equivalency tests in Mathematics Foundation or Mathematics Higher with grade 4 are accepted.